Dashue/dashue.github.io/Snow/_drafts/yield.md

 lazy evaluation
-one item at a time vs batch
+one item at a time vs batch, visualize using take.